yoosif0/technical-personal-website/c/Front-end-for-an-Arabic-End-to-end-neural networks-TTS-System.md

 ---
-slug: 'Front-end-for-an-Arabic-End-to-end-neural networks-TTS-System'
+slug: "Front-end-for-an-Arabic-End-to-end-neural networks-TTS-System"
-date: '2018-10-12'
+date: "2018-10-12"
-title: 'TTS Frontend for Arabic'
+title: "TTS Frontend for Arabic"
-template: 'post'
-tags: ['tts']
+tags: ["tts"]

-description: ''
+description: ""
 ---

 Text to speech synthesis is the process of converting a text string into a waveform.
 A conventional TTS system is usually made up of several